Skip to content

 image Adding servers to follow

-Automatically follow other instances
+Automatically follow other platforms

 The field accepts an URL that answers with a JSON object.
 So it could be a PeerTube index instance like https://instances.joinpeertube.org/api/v1/instances/hosts or a JSON file hosted on Github, Gitlab etc. See the PeerTube index README to know the JSON format.

 We encourage you to create your own PeerTube index, that can be theme-based or moderated according to your rules.
-This way, we could imagine a group of PeerTube admins following the same index on which they only add instances they trust.
+This way, we could imagine a group of PeerTube admins following the same index on which they only add platforms they trust.

-Being followed by an instance
+Being followed by a platform

-Instances redundancy
+Platforms redundancy

 Enable this feature

-To enable redundancy on your server, update your production.yaml file and uncomment the redundancy strategies your want.
 You could for example choose to duplicate the most viewed or the recently added videos.
-If your instance should act as a complete mirror for another instance, use the "recently-added" strategy and set the view count to 0
+If your PeerTube platform should act as a complete mirror for another platform, use the recently-added strategy and set the view count to 0.

 image showing following panel